Malmsbury: Early history

-The Town Today
+Contemporary history

 The Malmsbury area is known for its deposits of bluestone, used in the construction of notable buildings both locally and throughout the state.
 The town also houses the Malmsbury Youth Justice Centre, a custodial centre for young adult males aged 18–21 deemed too vulnerable for adult prison.
 On 25 January 2017, there was a riot at the Youth Justice Centre which involved 30 inmates, 15 of these inmates escaped the premises.
 8 of these escapees were arrested shortly after however, the other 7 fled the area in stolen cars.
 Witnesses reported vehicles travelling at high speed through the Castlemaine area and footage was recorded of offenders stealing petrol from a service station.

 Malmsbury has a railway station on the Melbourne to Bendigo railway line.
 The Malmsbury Viaduct is a large masonry arch rail bridge constructed over the Coliban River in 1859 and is classified "A" by the National Trust.
 The town's school uses the viaduct as its emblem.
 A stretch of the Calder Freeway (M79) bypassing Malmsbury was officially opened on 12 April 2008, and the removal of heavy through traffic was celebrated eight days later by the holding of a "Monster Street Party" in the town.

 Since the Calder Freeway bypass construction, Malmsbury has gained a reputation as a getaway destination for tourists across the country.
 During this period several restaurants have opened up in the town.

 In December 2019, Malmsbury had its pharmacy opened to serve the local community in Malmsbury and its surroundings.